Understand Your CarVeto Certificate:

 Where available, your CarVeto certificate will include details of vehicle damage.
 It includes:

-- Road traffic accident with insurance company involvement
+- Road traffic accidents with insurance company involvement

 - Fire damage